AFSC-Shellfish-Assessment-Program/.github/profile/README.md

 # Our general goals for this shared environment:

--Support everyone in the shellfish program to make their data analysis better and easier
+-Support everyone in the Shellfish Assessment Program to make their data analysis better and easier

 -Be a welcoming place for all in the program, regardless of their current skill set